Oil drops on support for OPEC production rise

-Oil prices fell on Thursday as Iran signaled it could be won over to a small rise in OPEC crude output, potentially paving the way for the producer cartel to agree a supply increase during a meeting on Friday.
+Oil prices fell on Thursday as Iran signaled it may support a small rise in OPEC crude output, possibly paving the way for the producer cartel to agree a supply increase during a meeting on Friday.

 Continue Reading Below

-Iran, a major supplier within the producer cartel of the Organization of the Petroleum Exporting Countries (OPEC), signaled on Wednesday it could agree on a small increase in the group's output during a meeting to be held at OPEC's headquarters in Vienna on June 22 together with non-OPEC member but top producer Russia.
+Iran, a member of the Organization of the Petroleum Exporting Countries (OPEC), signaled on Wednesday it could agree on a small increase in the group's output during a meeting to be held at OPEC's headquarters in Vienna on June 22 together with non-OPEC member and top producer Russia.

-"There appears to be an air of confidence that this deal will move through," said Stephen Innes, head of trading for Asia-Pacific at futures brokerage OANDA in Singapore.
+"There appears to be an air of confidence that this deal will move through," said Stephen Innes, head of trading for Asia-Pacific at futures brokerage OANDA.

 Advertisement